 For normination guidelines, please see below:

-1. Nominations for the University Award for Recent Achievement in Scholarship are invited each Spring by the Associate Vice Provost for Faculty Development.
+1. Nominations for the University Award for Recent Achievement in Scholarship are invited each Spring by the Associate Provost for Faculty Development.
 Any Santa Clara University faculty member may nominate a colleague at SCU for the award.

 2. All nominations must be completed through the Recent Achievement Nomination form.